 The Civica Scuola di Teatro Paolo Grassi launches a new educational offering: Grassi Accessibile – International Programmes, arising from the need to open the doors of the Milanese Academy, and with them the doors of Italy, to all people interested in the artistic specialities and cultural excellence of our country.

 Grassi Accessibile – International Programmes is for all those who want to further explore and complete a specialisation, offering three intensive online courses based on live teaching and exclusive use of the English language.

 The courses include How to Stage Italian Opera, a preparatory workshop for opera and musical direction, Commedia dell’Arte, introduction to the principles and techniques of Commedia dell'Arte, and A Contemporary Approach to Carlo Goldoni’s Characters, which focuses on how to approach Goldoni’s characters between tradition and modernity.
 This offering fully represents Italian theatrical traditions that can be disseminated thanks to avant-garde training and teaching techniques, which make the Paolo Grassi Theatre School one of the most prestigious Academies of Dramatic Art in Europe.

-The teachers chosen for the three courses are true excellences of Italian Theatre: Fabio Cherstich, opera director acclaimed by international critics who stands out for his innovation, Michele Bottini, eclectic actor and polyglot teacher of Commedia dell’Arte with considerable international experience, also a global testimonial of the genre at Expo 2015, and lastly Natalia Magni, a multifaceted actress and bilingual teacher who has worked in Theatre, Cinema and Television in Italy and in the United States.
+The teachers chosen for the three courses are true excellences of Italian Theatre: Fabio Cherstich, opera director acclaimed by international critics who stands out for his innovation, Michele Bottini, eclectic actor and polyglot teacher of Commedia dell’Arte with considerable international experience, also a global testimonial of the genre at Expo 2015, together with Andrea Cavarra, mask maker, and lastly Natalia Magni, a multifaceted actress and bilingual teacher who has worked in Theatre, Cinema and Television in Italy and in the United States.